 Welcome!
 I’m Stephen Michael Brown, and I’ve harbored a lifelong fascination with the movies.
 As a movie critic and writer for Gannett News, Creative Loafing, Pre-Vue Magazine, Reeltime Networks, TheaterMania and other assorted outlets for more than 20 years, often under the syndicated column “Lights… Camera… Reaction!,” I’ve collected more than 750 of my capsule reviews for this Silver Screen Capture Web site.
-Five years ago I became a bit more prolific in reviewing again and have since been interviewed and quoted by NPR, The Wall Street Journal, Newsday, The Christian Science Monitor and PR Week for my perspectives on film.
+Five years ago I became a bit more prolific in reviewing again and have since been interviewed and quoted by NPR, The Wall Street Journal, Newsday, Best Life, The Christian Science Monitor and PR Week for my perspectives on film.
 Even a recent edition of John Wayne: The Magazine includes my perspectives on The Duke’s “Movies with a Message.”

 This site includes a sampling of reviews published between 1991 and today, plus updates on film festivals and timely industry news.
 We were recently invited by Dolby to chronicle the Academy Awards.